vini-vici/viddi/README.md

 This UI was built to be an example UI for others, and was originally part of the front-end for the Vicci project.
 It was been split out in order to have the front-end focus on the actual parts of the application.
 It should be considered like any other third-party UI library, such as Material UI.

+## Notes

+Due to the move to React 18, there is currently some weirdness with the `Tabs`/`Tab` component.

 ## Local Work

 To create a new component simply add in a new folder, complete with files.
 The going standard is